Skip to content ↓

 Messages between school and home

-Seesaw will continue to be our main method of communication this academic year.
-Please try where possible to send any message (no matter how small the worry or query!) through the inbox tool on Seesaw and we will always get an answer for you as promptly as possible.
-Miss Kilpatrick will have a school iPad, and this will be in class with her every day and where they will access your messages when time allows.
-Miss Kilpatrick is aware that messages can pop up at any time but please be aware that if a message is sent in the evening or over the weekend, it may be seen but depending on the content of the message, it may not be responded to until the following school day.
-Likewise, Miss Kilpatrick will be mindful and give advance notice of any messages/announcements that she sends too.
+Seesaw will continue to be our primary method of communication this academic year.
+Please try, where possible, to send any message (no matter how small the worry or query!) through the inbox tool on Seesaw, and we will always get an answer for you as promptly as possible.
+Miss Brown will have a school iPad, which will be in class with her every day, and they will access your messages when time allows.
+Miss Brown is aware that messages can pop up at any time.
+Still, please be aware that if a message is sent in the evening or over the weekend, it may be seen, but depending on the content of the message, it may not be responded to until the following school day.
+Likewise, Miss Brown will be mindful and give advance notice of any messages/announcements she sends.

 Learning Behaviours